 Trails and On-Street Bikeways Network

 Many cities and counties in the region have developed and adopted bicycle master plans, trail master plans, or a combination of both.
 Various communities are also developing plans for local pedestrian networks and programs to provide safe routes to schools.
-Numerous cities and transportation agencies have adopted local policies for bicycle accommodations to encourage bicycling as a form of transportation.
 The number of locally adopted community bicycle and trail master plans in the region grows each year.
-These documents were used in the development of Mobility 2045 Update to ensure regional connectivity and continuity.
+These documents were used in the development of Mobility 2050 to ensure regional connectivity and continuity.

-The active transportation network in the region consists of 8,618 miles of regional shared-use paths (Regional Veloweb), supporting community shared-use paths, and the on-street bikeway network (including on-street wide shoulders in rural areas) in various stages of development.
-This network plays a key role in supporting Mobility 2045 Update and the implementation of the multimodal Complete Streets and transit infrastructure that assist in safely accommodating all travelers throughout the region.
-Local trails make up 1,008 miles of this network, with many more planned.
+The active transportation network in the region consists of over 9,500 miles of regional shared-use paths (Regional Veloweb), supporting community shared-use paths, and the on-street bikeway network (including on-street wide shoulders in rural areas) in various stages of development.
+This network plays a key role in supporting Mobility 2050 and the implementation of the multimodal context-sensitive design roadways and transit infrastructure that assist in safely accommodating all travelers throughout the region.
+Over 1,000 miles of existing trails make up this network, with many more planned.

 Combined Network Map